pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

             }));
     });

-    // set the access policy for the bucket so all objects are readable new Pulumi.Aws.S3.BucketPolicy(
+    // Set the access policy for the bucket so all objects are readable. new Pulumi.Aws.S3.BucketPolicy(
         "bucket-policy",
         new Pulumi.Aws.S3.BucketPolicyArgs